 So, of the cartoon shows of the last decade that I've enjoyed enough to recommend at least part of, I think I can maybe scrape up a half dozen or so recommendations, with some caveats.
 They focus heavily on superheroes and space opera, which is not surprising since I've just always been a fan of both of those trope-baskets.
 Let's go through them real quick:

 - The Spectacular Spider-Man.
 This is actually probably the best representation of the character as he was originally meant to be seen.
 He's a bit nerdy, definitely a teenager, out of his depth, but with a kind of under-dog charisma that makes him a likable character.
 The screenplays are tense, the characters have chemistry with each other, the voice-acting is top-notch, the animation is simple yet very effective.
 Sadly, the show fell victim to corporate politics; it was licensed to Sony Pictures Television, and broadcast initially on the CW.
 Even moving to DisneyXD wasn't enough for Disney after they bought Marvel, though—they wanted in-house created shows, and this got the ax after only two seasons.
 The third season was in the works and would almost certainly have been even better than the second one.
 Highly recommended.
+Only caveat is that I think this is the show that first "blackwashed" Liz Allen from a blonde, blue-eyed girl to a black character.

 - Ultimate Spider-man.
 The show that Disney came up with to replace Spectacular was this one.
 It started off relatively well.
 It takes place in a pseudo-Ultimate setting (unsurprisingly) where Spider-man is being mentored by Nick Fury and given some gizmos and gadgets from Shield.
 It also offers lots of opportunities for crossovers and cameos of various Marvel characters—and Spidey is teamed up officially with Nova, Power-man, White Tiger and Iron Fist, also re-imagined as teenagers here.
 I was initially wary, but the first season sold me on it after a while.